Actipro/Avalonia-Controls/Readme.md

 - [ActiproSoftware.Controls.Avalonia.Pro](https://www.nuget.org/packages/ActiproSoftware.Controls.Avalonia.Pro) - Contains all of the Actipro Avalonia Pro product assemblies, and is for customers who have licensed the Actipro Avalonia Pro controls.
 Also includes the `ActiproSoftware.Controls.Avalonia` NuGet package as a dependency.

 #### Optional NuGet Packages

+This NuGet package is for customers who have licensed the Actipro Avalonia Pro controls:

+- [ActiproSoftware.Controls.Avalonia.Bars.Mvvm](https://www.nuget.org/packages/ActiproSoftware.Controls.Avalonia.Bars.Mvvm) - Free classes and themes that support using the MVVM (Model-View-ViewModel) pattern with the Actipro Bars product.

 These two NuGet packages can be referenced if you wish to use Actipro's themes for the native `ColorPicker` and/or `DataGrid` controls that complement other Actipro Avalonia control themes: